Birger Eriksen: Legacy

 Birger Eriksen died as a celebrated war hero on 16 July 1958.
 The funeral service took place at Oslo New Crematorium and the urn with Eriksen's ashes was buried at Drøbak Church.
 Following a private initiative and the formation of a committee to honour him, Eriksen's ashes were exhumed on 4 October 1977 and moved to the Vår Frelsers gravlund cemetery in Oslo.
 It is a great honour for a Norwegian to be buried in the Æreslunden there.

 The final recognition of Eriksen's efforts, and rebuttal of the early post-war criticisms of some of his actions, took place during the celebrations of the 50th anniversary of the end of the Second World War.
 On 6 May 1995 King Harald V unveiled a statue of Eriksen on the Borggården square at Oscarsborg's Main Fort, cementing the Colonel's position amongst the foremost Norwegian leaders of the Second World War.

-Eriksen is portrayed by Erik Hivju in the 2016 film The King's Choice, in which the scenes recreating the Battle of Drøbak Sound were filmed on location at Oscarsborg Fortress.
+Eriksen was portrayed by Erik Hivju in the 2016 film The King's Choice, in which the scenes recreating the Battle of Drøbak Sound were filmed on location at Oscarsborg Fortress.
+He was portrayed by Bjørn Sundquist in the 2025 film The Battle of Oslo.
+The film was set on 9 April 1940, during the German invasion of Norway, followed Eriksen at Oscarsborg Fortress and the sinking of the German cruiser Blücher.